ux3d/3DGlobalUnitySDK/README.md

 The plugin renders the scene from newly created cameras (usually one for each eye; except when multiview is enabled) and combines the images into one final image.
 The camera the script is attached to is used as the main camera, displays the final image, but does not render anything itself.
 The new cameras are created as children of the main camera at runtime.

+# View Generation

+When this is enabled only the outer most and the middle view are rendered.
+The other views are generated based on these two views.

+## Anti Aliasing

+Only FXAA and SMAA work when view generation is enabled.
+When the cameras anti aliasing is set to TAA no anti aliasing is applied to the rendered views.

+## Bloom

+Bloom does not work correctly when view generation is enabled.
+Bloom results in weird halo like effects around objects in the generated views.
+It is recommended to disable bloom when using view generation.

 # Switching render pipelines